 Melanie has a Bachelor’s degree in Psychology with a minor in Anthropology from Towson University.
 After a career in social work and a stint in boutique retail management, she decided to return to her first love: American history.
 Melanie has joined Preservation Maryland via PreserveCast.
 Melanie also shares her architectural photography of Baltimore’s historic buildings at The Baltimore Print Shop on Instagram.
 When not writing or shooting in the city, Melanie also spends her free time researching the intersections of fashion history, architectural history, and environmental psychology.

 Kate is from Seattle,WA and goes to Goucher College where she studies Spanish, Historic Preservation, and Environmental Studies.
 In the future, she hopes to make national and state park history and resources more accessible through language translation.
 At Preservation Maryland she continues the digital archive project by researching, processing, and making accessible its vast digital image collection.
-Additionally, within this project she is researching into some historic places that are potentially important to and visited more frequently by the Spanish-speaking community.
+Additionally, within this project she is researching historic places and State Parks, like Cunningham Falls State Park, that are visited more frequently by the Latinx community.

 Ross recently graduated from the University of Maryland, Baltimore County with a B.A. in History.
 Currently, he is working on a comprehensive resource guide for rural preservation in Maryland as part of our work with the Rural Maryland Council.
 He also writes for the Preservation Maryland blog.
 His academic interests include ancient history, military history, architectural history, and public history.
 He hopes to continue his studies at the graduate level and beyond, and eventually pursue a career at a historical trust/society, museum, or even as a professor.
 In his free time, Ross enjoys sports (Go Ravens and Caps!), video games, spending time with family, and continuing to learn more about history.